awsdocs/aws-greengrass-developer-guide/doc_source/cloudwatch-metrics-connector.md

 The time that the metric data was received, expressed as the number of seconds since `Jan 1, 1970 00:00:00 UTC`\.
 If this value is omitted, the connector uses the time that it received the message\.
 Required: `false`
 Type: `timestamp`
-When you send multiple metrics within a single Lambda function, we recommend that you retrieve the timestamp separately for each metric\.
+If you use between versions 1 and 4 of this connector, we recommend that you retrieve the timestamp separately for each metric when you send multiple metrics from a single source\.
 Don't use a variable to store the timestamp\.
 `value`
 The value for the metric\.
 CloudWatch rejects values that are too small or too large\.
 Values must be in the range of `8.515920e-109` to `1.174271e+108` \(Base 10\) or `2e-360` to `2e360` \(Base 2\)\.
 Special values \(for example, `NaN`, `+Infinity`, `-Infinity`\) are not supported\.